Australia Study Abroad Program at University of Melbourne

 - Great indoor and outdoor athletic facilities, including a mountain lodge

-- Housing is in UniLodge, a privately owned student complex downtown within walking distance of the campus
+- UniLodge, a privately owned student complex downtown, is within walking distance of the campus

 - Students who live in UniLodge purchase or prepare their own meals; residential colleges include meals as part of the housing fee

 - Most classes are organized around a core series of lectures and tutorials, while students work independently on research projects and essays